 • Improving our democratic process by getting big money out of politics.

 Our staff of attorneys and advocates provide interns excellent training by assigning them significant and meaningful responsibilities.
 Here’s our approach:

 • Work side by side with the staff of MASSPIRG, focusing on real problems that affect people in their daily lives, whether funding public transportation or fighting for democracy.

 • As a MASSPIRG intern, you help our staff develop a program around one or more of these issues.
 You help study the problem and then break it down into a manageable project, one in which the outcome can be influenced by the right combination of careful research, a smart political strategy, and demonstrable public support.

 • While much of MASSPIRG’s work centers on the legislative arena, MASSPIRG takes issues to whatever forum offers the best hope of winning concrete results.
 We file lawsuits.
 We testify at administrative hearings.
 We sponsor shareholder resolutions.
 We do whatever it takes to get things done.

 Internship Overview and How to Apply

-• Candidates must commit to 10-20 hours per week.
+• Candidates must commit to 10-20 hours per week during school and 24-30 hours week over the summer.
 Schedules are flexible and interns can work anytime during our normal work hours of Monday-Friday, 9am-6pm.
 Interns must work in our Boston office.

 • All years and majors are welcome to apply and there is no minimum GPA.
 Ideal candidates will have strong communications skills, an interest in social and political issues, and previous campaign experience.